esausilva/esausilva-dev/README.md

-# Esau Silva Full-Stack Software Engineer | Portfolio
+# Esau Silva Full-Stack Software Engineer | Portfolio Site

-Site is currently being develop with GatsbyJS.
+This is my personal portfolio site.

+Feel free to look through the source code.
+You can even use it as a starting point for your own site, but if you do so, I would only ask that you give me credit.

+-Esau